 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Connecticut Balance of State It is incorporated in the Five Year Consolidated Plan and the Annual Action Plans.
-2020 Annual Plan and Milford Redevelopment & It is incorporated in the Five Year Five-Year PHA Plan Housing Partnership Consolidated Plan and the Annual Action Plans.
-Analysis of Impediments City of Milford, Economic & It is incorporated in the Five Year to Fair Housing Choice Community Development Consolidated Plan and the Annual Department Action Plans.
-Childhood Lead Connecticut, Department of It is incorporated in the Five Year Poisoning Surveillance Public Health Consolidated Plan and the Annual Report Action Plans.
+Continuum of Connecticut Balance of It is incorporated in the Five Year Consolidated Care State Plan and the Annual Action Plans.
+2020 Annual Milford Redevelopment & It is incorporated in the Five Year Consolidated and Five-Year Housing Partnership Plan and the Annual Action Plans.
+PHA Plan Analysis of Impediments to Fair Housing Choice City of Milford, Economic & Community Development Department It is incorporated in the Five Year Consolidated Plan and the Annual Action Plans.
+Continuum of Care Beth-El Center It is incorporated in the Five Year Consolidated Plan and the Annual Action Plans.